PostHog/posthog.com/contents/blog/github-gitlab-feature-flags.md

 ---
-title: How GitHub and GitLab use feature flags
+title: Lessons from how GitHub and GitLab use feature flags
 date: 2023-07-26
 author: ["ian-vanagas"]
 showTitle: true